 Another challenge has been translating lab results to clinical trials.
 As de Cremoux pointed out, improving animal models will be an important step for the field.

 “A challenge in the near term, as the field matures into later stages of clinical development, can be navigating the regulatory processes related to different microbiome-based products,” added Affagard.
-So far, however, regulatory agencies seem to be cooperative and de Cremoux believes it should not be more challenging to get approval than for other drugs.
+His company, MaaT Pharma, is part of a group pushing to reform European regulations to make the approval of microbiome therapies easier to navigate.

 What’s on the horizon for microbiome research?